Trying to plan your next vacation and have major sticker shock? Scroll to find out some affordable spring break trips for families in the U.S.

 MONUMENTS

-Some of the most famous monuments include Washington Monument, the Lincoln Memorial, the Jefferson Memorial, and the Capitol Building.
+Some of the most famous historic sites include the Washington Monument, the Lincoln Memorial, the Jefferson Memorial, and the Capitol Building.

 You can even see several Washington D.C. monuments on an electric cart tour!